unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 #### Feed.AsyncEnumerable factory

-In contrast to Tasks which operate as 'pull' methods, the 'push' method is where we call a method and establish some sort of connection with it, while it sends new data as it becomes available:
+In contrast to Tasks which operate as 'pull' methods, the 'push' method is where data is returned as it becomes available via an `IAsyncEnumerable` instance.
+For example, the `StartCounting` method will return a new counter value every second until the `CancellationToken` is cancelled.

 ```csharp
 public async IAsyncEnumerable<CounterValue> StartCounting([EnumeratorCancellation] CancellationToken ct)